What’s it like living in Tetuán?

 I’m not really keeping track of rent prices around Madrid these days.

 But prices do seem to be going up across the board.
-Some people blame AirBnB for Madrid’s gentrification.
+Some people blame AirBnB for Madrid’s gentrification and the rising rent prices.
 And I guess gentrification is a topic for another article.

 All I can tell you is that it’s always been hard to find a room or a flat to rent.
 And there have always been total dumps that seem to cost an arm and a leg.